fruit-testbed/fruit-cli/README.md

 ### Key commands

-Nodes may be access via SSH.
+Nodes may be accessed via SSH.
 These commands manipulate SSH keys allowed to access a user's nodes.

 ```